skagankose/ada_fall_2017/index.md

 In addition to PatentsView dataset, various other resources were used to get certain required informations for the second part of the analysis such as [defence industry rankings](http://people.defensenews.com/top-100/)[2] Defense News  and the [list of top technology companies](http://fortune.com/2015/06/13/fortune-500-tech/)[3] from Fortune.

-# Tools and Libraries

-This section briefly mention about main tools and libraries used for the project.
-Programming language used was Python since it has all of the required libraries needed to conduct this study.
-Some of the libraries can be listed as follows: [Pandas](https://pandas.pydata.org) which provides high-performance, easy-to-use data structures and data analysis tools, [Matplotlib](https://matplotlib.org) which is a plotting library that can produce high quality figures in a variety of formats across platforms, [Seaborn](https://seaborn.pydata.org) which is a more advanced Python visualization library based on Matplotlib, [Beautiful](https://en.wikipedia.org/wiki/Beautiful_Soup_(HTML_parser)) Soup which is a package to for scraping and parsing HTML and XML documents and [Folium](https://folium.readthedocs.io/en/latest/#) which is a Python library to manipulate interactive [Leaflet](http://leafletjs.com) maps.

-[Jupyter Notebook](http://jupyter-notebook.readthedocs.io) was used as the main development environment since it contains a highly convenient way of creating and sharing documents.
-This developing tool contains live code, equations, visualizations and narrative text.

 # Methodology

 The project can be separated into two parts.
 In the first part, a more general research is conducted to be able to see the overall picture of granted patents.
 The characteristic of granted patents was studied by observing their numbers through years and associate them with countries and companies.
 A sector-wise overview of granted patens (according to Cooperative Patent Classification categories) is provided in this study.